ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 Explicitly defines the Avro schema for generated data.
 Takes a map of generator keys to Avro schemas.

-Note that when writing data to Kafka, this configuration takes precedence over the deprecated [`kafkaKeyAvroSchemaHint`](/generator-configuration/kafkaKeyAvroSchemaHint) and [`kafkaValueAvroSchemaHint`](/generator-configuration/kafkaValueAvroSchemaHint) configs.

 ---

 ## Examples